selforganising/foundersandcoders/_posts/2014-04-22-invariant-programming.md

 And second, it uses an *accumulator* that keeps track of the intermediate result of each successive calculation.

-These two features together--tail recursion with an accumulated result--*are an exampe of *invariant programming*.
+These two features together--tail recursion with an accumulated result--are an exampe of *invariant programming*.

 With invariant programming, each recursive call uses both intermediate inputs and intermediate outputs, as the inputs are call-by-call turned into outputs.